-If you like this electric motorcycle, and there is something, wait before rushing to find out where to buy it.
-Because, unfortunately, at the moment, it is not in its plans to market the vehicle.
-It is a concept developed by the French company founded in 2013 and based in Rousset in the Bouches-du-Rhône, which specializes in supercapacitors, based on carbon nanotubes.
+It is a concept developed by the French company founded in 2013 and based in Rousset in the Bouches-du-Rhône, which specializes in supercapacitors based on carbon nanotubes.

 To demonstrate the effectiveness of its technology, the company created this superb electric motorcycle, which is equipped with a hybrid power system combining a set of 0.1 kWh ultracapacitors with a 9 kWh lithium-ion battery.
 NAWA Technologies ensures that the NAWACap ultracapacitors are capable of recovering between 80 and 90% of the energy produced during braking, which makes it possible to be satisfied with such a modest lithium-ion battery.

-Among its features, this motorcycle has an electric motor of 99 hp and will make the 0 to 100 km/h “in less than three seconds.”
+Among its features, this motorcycle has an electric motor of 99 hp and will make 0 to 100 km/h “in less than three seconds.”
 It reaches 160 km/h of top speed, and its performance does not depend on the state of charge of the battery, as in some electric cars.
-Put the icing on the cake the fact that the battery is easily interchangeable.
+Putting the icing on the cake is the fact that the battery is easily interchangeable.

 The NAWA Racer brings a modern touch to its retro look with a simple, strong carbon fiber frame.
 The supercapacitors are integrated into the upper part of the tank while the lithium-ion battery takes place in the lower part of the chassis, where the engine is usually found on thermal motorcycles.
 Details such as LED lighting for the headlamp and taillight, suspension forks in anodized matt black, vintage camel nubuck leather saddle, and a hubless rim engine complete the striking appearance.